How to hide document codes in PDFs using Affinity Publisher/Designer

 It’s just Affinity Designer and Publisher that doesn’t do this automatically.

-Yes, but there’s a huge caveat!
+Yes, it does.
+But there’s a huge caveat!

 Share: